Mithilesh2711/mtp/README.md

 # Personalized Dialogue Generation by History Filtration and Query Grouping

+# Abstract
+Personalized dialogue generation deals with generating a response to the query that will signify the user’s chatting personality using the user’s dialogue history for the training.
+This problem has gained much attention in recent years because

+of the increasing use of personal assistance chatbots.
+This problem requires get- ting responses by handling both the user’s dialogue history and the context of

+the query for which the response will be generated.
+Since the dialogue history of users are likely to be large and may contain noisy utterances, it is required to handle the history by removing unwanted parts of the history and maintaining the user’s personality pattern in its responses.
+Major previous works using the user’s dialogue history randomly truncate the history to reduce the size.
+By such random truncation, it not only misses the valuable data but also the model is

+feeding with invaluable data, which left us with a scope of improvement by ade- quately handling the history data.
+Inspired by this, we are finding the filtered

+history of all users based on the responses that more closely signify the user’s personality.
+Also, previously, to find the context of the query, similar queries from the user history were taken or similar users were first extracted and then similar query from these users were taken.
+Finding similar users with large history don’t work, as encoding significant history in a single embedding vector misses much information.
+To handle this issue, we are finding a group of queries with the same

+context as the current one.
+In this way, we are finding query context and differ- ent forms of query.
+These are our two major works in this paper and the result

+proved that they have outperformed the previous works in all different levels of evaluation metrics by the range of 10-25%.

 Please do the operarion on main/model folder as this is the main project directory

 # Preinstallation